Real Name | Legesse Meles Asres |

 After leading the EPRDF to victory in the Ethiopian Civil War, he served as president of the Transitional Government of Ethiopia from 1991 to 1995,[3] then as the 2nd prime minister of Ethiopia from 1995 to his death in 2012.[4]
 Meles Zenawi's administration brought Ethiopia to ethnic federalism; he expressed his populist view that ethnic groups should share their own languages, culture and lands.
 An Eritrean referendum was held during his four-year presidency, which resulted in Eritrean secession from Ethiopia in 1993, but the two countries entered into a war owing to the territorial dispute from 1998 to 2000, during which 98,217 people were killed.
 In the 2005 general election, Meles's party EPRDF won and he remained as prime minister, while opposition parties strongly complained that the election was "stolen" and unfair.
 Shortly during and after the election, disastrous riots and protests sparked across Addis Ababa, in which 193 people were killed by police brutality.[5]

 During his tenure, Ethiopia became one of Africa's fastest-growing economies.[6][7][8]
 Meles undertook major reforms to the country, including land reforms attempt to reduce serious droughts, school expansions, and agricultural interests.
+"Zenawism" refers to his principles and policies of ethnic federalism, especially those the TPLF advocated, and is the subject of academic study.[9][10]
 He died in Brussels on 20 August 2012 from an undisclosed illness.
-Some analysts claim that he died from shock due to a confrontation at the G20 conference.[9][clarification needed] "Zenawism" refers to his principles and policies of ethnic federalism, especially those the TPLF advocated, and is the subject of academic study.[10][11]

 Early life and education